pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1846 Continue with AWS and Learning More About SQL

+Today I have been studying for my AWS certification, this time I studied about Compliance and Security service like Artifact, GuarDuty, WAF, Inspector, etc. In other topics I practiced with SQL executing SQL queries and modifying database schemas.

 ### Day 1845 Python and SQL

 Today I created a Python script application to analyze a SQL Table, the idea was find in a table all the columns that always have NULL values in all the rows.
 I am working to learn more about SQL, Python, Scala and Spark to work on Data Engineering tasks.